ankitasoni112200-maker/ChatBot/README.md

 ## 📌 Description
 This is a simple ChatBot project developed using Python.
 The ChatBot interacts with users by responding to basic queries.
-It can perform real-time actions like searching on Google, YouTube, and Google Maps
+It can perform real-time actions such as searching on Google, YouTube, and Google Maps.

 ## 🚀 Features
-- Responds to various greetings
+- Responds to various greetings.
 - Answers predefined questions and anything that is not predefined, we can teach it.
-- Supports both text input and voice input
+- Supports both text input and voice input.
-- converts voice commands into actions
+- converts voice commands into actions.
 - Can search and open:
   - Google
   - YouTube
   - Google Maps
-- User-friendly interaction
+- User-friendly interaction.

 ## 🎤 Input Method
-- Text-based typing
+- Text-based typing.
 - Voice-based commands using a microphone.

 ## ⚙️ Technologies Used